kubernetes-retired/service-catalog/README.md

 catalog into their own namespace, they receive a copy of each of the resources (Secrets, ConfigMaps, etc) that the service publisher has associated with that service in their namespace.

+## Contributing

+We have a google mailing list: https://groups.google.com/forum/#!forum/kubernetes-sig-service-catalog

+We have a SIG Slack Channel: https://kubernetes.slack.com/archives/sig-service-catalog

+We have a weekly call: https://plus.google.com/hangouts/_/google.com/k8s-sig-service-catalog   at 1pm PT on Mondays
+- And an agenda doc: https://docs.google.com/document/d/10VsJjstYfnqeQKCgXGgI43kQWnWFSx8JTH7wFh8CmPA/edit